Jacqueline Fernandez: Debut and breakthrough (2009–2013)

 Mahesh Bhatt's thriller Murder 2 was Fernandez's first commercial success and marked a turning point in her career.
 She took on the role of Priya, a lonely model who is in a confused relationship with Arjun Bhagwat (played by Emraan Hashmi).
 Fernandez was praised for her performance, and for the boldness and sex appeal she displayed in the film.
-Gaurav Malini of The Times of India stated that she was "tastefully tempting" but noted that her romance with Hashmi was "literally half-baked".
+Gaurav Malani of The Times of India stated that she was "tastefully tempting" but noted that her romance with Hashmi was "literally half-baked".
 The following year, Fernandez appeared in the ensemble comedy Housefull 2 alongside Akshay Kumar, John Abraham, and Asin.
 It became one of the top grossing productions of India that year and earned ₹1.86 billion worldwide.
 Fernandez received mostly negative reviews for her performance.
-While Gaurav Malini praised her for her looks, NDTV called her a "blathering bimbo" who "find[s] no pleasure in [her role]".
+While Gaurav Malani praised her for her looks, NDTV called her a "blathering bimbo" who "find[s] no pleasure in [her role]".
 Despite the negative reviews, Fernandez received a Best Supporting Actress nomination at the 14th IIFA Awards for her performance.

 Fernandez's first release of 2013 was Race 2, an ensemble action thriller (alongside Saif Ali Khan, John Abraham and Deepika Padukone), described as the "cinematic equivalent of a trashy novel" by critic Rajeev Masand.
 She played Omisha, a femme fatale, a role which required her learn fencing and some acrobatics.
 The film emerged as a commercial success, with the worldwide gross of more than ₹1.8 billion and a net domestically of over ₹1 billion.
 In a particularly scathing review, Saibal Chatterjee of NDTV wrote that both Fernandez and Padukone "strut around like wound-up automatons that are all decked-up but have nowhere to go."
 Also that year, Fernandez appeared in an item number, titled, "Jaadu Ki Jhappi", for Prabhu Deva's romantic comedy Ramaiya Vastavaiya.